I went from living to existing

 My epiphany moment was big and bright; stuck, blocked emotional energy is dangerous, and causes more dis-ease than all the pathogens in the world ever could.

 Emotional, energetic release work is hard, and it's painful, and it makes you face things you'd really rather not.
 It was like someone holding the sides of my head and forcing me to stare into the mirror I'd spent years avoiding.
-But had I not done the work I'd still be ill today, and I always would be.
+But had I not done the work I'd still be ill today, and I always would be, that's if I were here at all.